Samuelson777/CIFAR-10-Image-Classification/README.md

 - Implement data augmentation techniques to improve model robustness.
 - Fine-tune hyperparameters for better performance.

+## License
+This project is licensed under the MIT License - see the [LICENSE](https://github.com/Samuelson777/CIFAR-10-Image-Classification/blob/main/LICENSE) file for details.

 ## Installation

 To run this project, you need to have Python installed on your machine.
 You can install the required libraries using pip: